Tronnie/Bamazon/README.md

 ## Overview
 MySQL and Node come together to create an online store prompting the user to select from the items available and updating stock quantities.

+This is a command line interface application.
+So, you will need to run through your terminal.

 ## Methodology
   * Create Git Repository & clone to local computer.